LilaRest/bulb/bulb_docs/authentication.md

                   description="The user can create a post into the site.")
 ```

-> **Note** that you will have to name parameters with this method.
+> **Note** that you'll have to name parameters with this method.
 Example : **`User.create(first_name="John", ...)`** and not **`User.create("John", ...)`**.

-> **Note 2** that the permission codename should always contain a CRUD element ("create", "view", "update", "delete") +  a cible (optional) + the concerned node models name or the concerned entity name, in lowercase.
+> **Note 2** that the permission codename should always contain a CRUD element ("create", "view", "update", "delete") +  a cible (optional) + the concerned node models' name or the concerned entity's name, in lowercases.
 <br/>

 Some examples :